-And then, as your baby grows, you begin to wonder, “If I hold my baby too much, will I ruin him?
-Will he be spoiled?
+And then, as your baby grows, you begin to wonder, “If I hold my baby too much, will I ruin them?
+Will they be spoiled?
 Will I create a bad sleeper?”
-(Why do we moms worry so much?! Â – Kids really are so resilient!)
+(Why do we moms worry so much?! – Kids are so resilient!)

 In my early years of parenting – when I thought I knew less and others knew more – I let (well-intending) people tell me how to parent.

-Confusion set in and I wondered why I couldn’t keep holding this baby who was attached to me not long ago.
+Confusion set in, and I wondered why I couldn’t keep holding this baby who was attached to me not long ago.
 (And why did anyone care what I did with my baby, anyway??)

-Thankfully, my wise husband stepped in and told me the best advice I could have ever received…”Just be a mommy!
+Thankfully, my wise husband stepped in and told me the best advice I could have ever received…” Just be a mommy!
 Hold him.
 Rock him.
 Snuggle him.
-He needs you and you need him.
-He won’t always be little and you will never get these years back.”
+He needs you, and you need him.
+He won’t always be little; you will never get these years back.”

-And my now, VERY well adjusted kiddos are always stopping me throughout the day for a hug and/or a snuggle.
+And my now VERY well-adjusted kiddos are always stopping me throughout the day for a hug and/or a snuggle.
 My six-year-old’s favorite pastime is to snuggle with mommy!

 The Fourth Trimester

 The Fourth Trimester is a relatively new concept.
-In fact, I hadn’t heard of it until I had my seventh baby, 8 months ago.
+In fact, I hadn’t heard of it until I had my seventh baby 8 months ago.
 (If you haven’t looked into it, I’d encourage you to research further.
 It helped me understand so much about my baby and me.)

 The Fourth Trimester encompasses the first three months of the baby’s life.

 These changes can bring about uncertainty.
 Babies need comfort during this time.
-Holding them close and snuggling them tight, is one of the best ways to help them feel secure, and in turn, will help them adapt to their new surroundings more quickly
+Holding them close and snuggling them tight is one of the best ways to help them feel secure, and in turn, will help them adapt to their new surroundings more quickly.

 Babies Have Immature Neurological Systems